ekim088/selector-to-element/README.md

 ## Usage

 Quickly mock a specific DOM branch to assist in unit testing.
 Helpful for testing tracking events that rely on an element's surrounding elements.
 Supports type, ID, class, attribute, and sibling selectors.
-The following pseudo classes are supported: `:has`.
+The following pseudo classes are supported: `:has`, `:nth-child`, `:nth-of-type`.
 The final node in the selector will be returned.
 Nodes without a specified type will default to `div`.

 ```
 import selectorToElement from 'selector-to-element';